Business Line of Credit vs. Business Loan: Which Is Right for You?

 $

-When choosing the right business financing option, small business owners often compare two popular choices: a business line of credit and a business loan.
+When selecting the ideal business financing option, small business owners typically compare two popular choices: a business line of credit and a business loan.
 A business line of credit gives you flexible access to funds you can draw on as needed, while a small business loan provides a lump sum with fixed repayment terms.
 Each serves a different purpose and offers unique benefits depending on your business needs, cash flow, and funding timeline.

-This guide defines both financing options and compares costs, eligibility requirements, and best-fit use cases.
-Whether you're managing everyday expenses or planning a major investment, you'll find actionable insights here to help you make the right call.
+This guide defines both financing options and compares costs, eligibility requirements, and best-fit use cases to support smarter financial decisions.

 What Is a Business Loan?